-What is it?
+What is Hepatitis B?

-However, in about 20% of cases it can cause a chronic illness that lasts more than six months, sometimes for life, with symptoms which come and go.
+However, in about 20% of cases, it can cause a chronic illness that lasts more than six months (sometimes for life) with symptoms which come and go.
 In 15-40% of those with chronic infection cirrhosis, liver cancer or liver failure develops, and so the infection may eventually be fatal.

-How can I get it?
+How can I get Hepatitis B?

 HBV is usually transmitted through contact with infected blood or body fluids.
 It can be sexually transmitted.
-Only a tiny amount of blood is needed to transmit the virus, because it is so infectious.
+Only a tiny amount of blood is needed to transmit the virus because it is so infectious.
 The virus may also be present in saliva, vaginal secretions, breast milk and other bodily fluids.

-There are often no symptoms, which is why it is important to get checked regularly.
+There are often no symptoms which is why it is important to get checked regularly.
 Symptoms, if they occur, can include feeling tired, aches, nausea, vomiting, passing darker urine than usual and being jaundiced.

-How is it treated?
+How is Hepatitis B treated?

-The majority of people with HBV do not need specific treatment other than rest.
-They will eventually make a full recovery.
+The majority of people with HBV do not need specific treatment other than rest to eventually make a full recovery.
 However, it is important that the infection is monitored to check whether chronic disease develops, and the person is given advice about the risk of passing the infection on.

 If you test positive, we will make you an appointment with a Better2Know doctor, if you would like.
-You can also go to your own doctor.
+Alternatively, you can go to your own doctor.
 Your chosen doctor should refer you to a specialist in either liver disease (a hepatologist) or general digestive diseases (a gastroenterologist).
 They may recommend treatment either with antiviral drugs, or other medications.
 Some may be given as regular injections and helps boost the immune system to fight the infection.

 There is an effective vaccination to protect people from infection.
 Family and other household members of an infected person should be vaccinated.
 Healthcare workers, the police, the emergency services and anyone who is likely to come in contact with infected blood through their job should also be vaccinated.
 You need three doses to be fully protected.
 You will then require a booster every five years.